 Occupations and Workforce

-Unlike some cities, Point Hope isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Point Hope are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Point Hope is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Point Hope is a city of professionals, service providers and sales and office workers.
 There are especially a lot of people living in Point Hope who work in teaching (14.83%), office and administrative support (14.35%) and management occupations (9.09%).

 Setting & Lifestyle